 You can imagine the responses.
 Bob from Spirit immediately replied.
 “I have a lot of vices.
 Which one do you want?”
 An unidentified slightly accented lady replied, “Sure!
 Alcohol, sex, or gambling?”
 I thanked them with much laughter, and was delighted to hear from Tom on Tiger Lily.
 “I have a vise you can borrow.
 It’s attached to a board so you can come and get it.”
 That was the response I wanted.

 Fifteen minutes later, we had bolts that fit.
-(EW uses the two nuts method for cutting a bolt and ensuring that it still works with the nut.
+(EW uses the two methods for cutting a bolt and ensuring that it still works with the nut.
 I have no idea what that means.
 I just know it works.)

 We completed the job.
 I returned the vise and kept all of our vices.
 (They may come in handy later.)
 We showered, I put on my new best (only) dress -- a truly generous gift from Cathy who gave me her dress when she visited here – and we met Lynn from Silver Heels who had offered to show us a different, more rural walk to the bus stop.